babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Email for .NET.md

 - Tools to verify email addresses, email syntax, email domain, mail server & MX records.
 - Extract objects from various mail storage formats as well as [create email storage files from scratch](https://docs.aspose.com/display/emailnet/Create+New+PST+File+and+Add+SubFolders).

-## New Features in v.20.3
+## New Features in Version 20.4

-- Added streaming interface to `OLMClient`.
-- Extraction of `OLM` files timeout.
+- Ability to enable mail clients activity logging in the .NET Core projects.
+- Support for the ability to ignore exceptions.

+## Enhancements in Version 20.4

+- Get message information by unique identifiers for *Pop3Client* and *ImapClient*.

-For the detailed notes, please visit [Aspose.Email for .NET 20.3 Release Notes](https://docs.aspose.com/display/emailnet/Aspose.Email+for+.NET+20.3+Release+Notes).
+For the detailed notes, please visit [Aspose.Email for .NET 20.4 Release Notes](https://docs.aspose.com/display/emailnet/Aspose.Email+for+.NET+20.4+Release+Notes).

 ## Read & Write Email Formats